 Find out more about how we can help you and your team by completing an enquiry form or calling us on +61 3 9321 1700.

-Designed primarily as introductory-level, the course will nonetheless be valuable for experienced vessel designers who would like to update their knowledge of the ASME Boiler and Pressure Vessel Code.
+Designed primarily as introductory-level, the course will nonetheless be valuable for experienced vessel designers who would like to update their knowledge of the current edition of the ASME Boiler and Pressure Vessel Code.

 It will be particularly useful for those involved with the purchase, design, fabrication, or inspection of pressure vessels.